 - Winners will be posted at the Hospitality booth.

 - A volunteer will let artists know if they won an award.

 - A volunteer will also ask to take pictures of the artists who won awards for promotional purposes.

 List of Awards

 - Emerging Artist or Hobbiest Level Award

 - Artist Volunteer Award of Distinction

 One of the great benefits on this new location is the indoor bathrooms.
 We also have the option to use the library restroom if needed.
 Contact a volunteer booth sitter if a restroom break is needed.

 We want artists to be able to get back to their booths as soon as possible to maximize our time at the show.
 For this reason, we plan to have a sign up asking show visitors to allow artists to have access to the front of the line.
 This will allow us to give visitors access to the restroom in future years rather than reserving them for artists only.

 The beauty of having a show at City Hall is that it is attached to the Police Station.
 This means we have built in security.
-In the past, we have hired a police to help patrol the area.
-It won’t be necessary this year.
+In the past, the club has hired a police to help patrol the area.
+It isn’t necessary at City Hall.
 However, if there is any concern about the safety of leaving artwork in the outdoor locations overnight, artists are welcome to setup their tent on Friday and bring the artwork and set it up on Saturday as early as they would like.
-We do recommend that having a tarp or cover on the sides on the tents overnight to hide the art from the street.
+We do recommend having a tarp or cover on the sides on the tents overnight to hide the art from the street.